• Skip to primary navigation

 For years I wasn't a believer in varietal honey.
 I thought all honey is the same.

-How can you possiblily taste the difference?
+My thought was - how can you possibility taste the difference?

 Different honeys have different flavors, textures, colors, even aromas.
-There are tons of varietal honeys out there.

 According to the National Honey Board, there are over 300 varieties of honey produced in just the United States!